jiecchen/StreamingCC/README.md

 + C++11 support

 ## How to Compile
-The source code compile to static library
+The source code compiles to static library
 See [xmerge.me/StreamingCC](http://xmerge.me/StreamingCC/) for details.